attila-huszar/json-to-es-bulk/README.md

 contains an array of JSON data and outputs a new file with contents suitable as the request body for an Elasticsearch bulk request.

-The utility will create a file named `request-data.txt` in the output path specified.
+The utility will create a file named `data.txt` in the current directory or output path (specified with `-o`).

 ## Limitations